PBHE606 - Disaster Health Management

 - If there are less than 3 students in the course, only one (1) peer posting will be required.
 Your peer postings should challenge or expound upon at least one of the points made by your peer, and “I agree” does not constitute as an adequate response.
 As graduate students, you will be expected to provide comprehensive, relevant and well supported points in your assignments.

 We all bring something unique to the classroom, from our understanding, our experiences, and our value systems.
 We honor and respect each person’s diverse beliefs to help us see beyond the classroom to be the most effective individuals we can be.
 Therefore, we should all be respectful of others while expressing our viewpoints and opinions.
 Proper Netiquette behavior is expected.
 Any inflammatory, demeaning or disrespectful language in a posting will be immediately removed from the discussion space.

 FEMA Online Trainings: There are five online trainings that are required for this course.
 These assignments are completed at the FEMA website and the link and details are provided in the assignment tab.

-Week 4: Community Assets and Disaster Management: Write a 5-7 paged paper and include: title page, an introduction, the body in which all items below are addressed and references cited, a well-defined conclusion, and reference page.
+Week 4 Paper: Community Assets and Disaster Management: Write a 5-7 paged paper (excluding the title page and references).
+Your paper must include an introduction, the body in which all items below are addressed and references cited, a well-defined conclusion, and reference page.
 You will need to write clearly and concisely to address all items in 5 pages.
 Your paper must include at least 5 scholarly references (no Wikipedia!).
 References should be scholarly peer reviewed journal articles, official reports or from other reading resources.
 Avoid using secondary sources like non-scholarly websites or textbooks.

 Your paper should address the following: